microsoft/bedrock/docs/devops/Namespaces.md

 ## Namespace deployment in DevOps Pipeline
 When the manifest shown in the previous section is merged to the triggering branch of a DevOps pipeline, Fabrikate will send it to the repo Flux uses to deploy changes to the Bedrock cluster.

 This example uses a GitHub repo named `bedrock-services` in tandem with another repo named `bedrock-services-manifests`.
+It assumes a scenario in which development is progressing in branches that are then merged to the master branch of a repo in a DevOps pipeline.

 The development repo shown in the following screenshot includes a manifests directory.
 Manifests merged to this directory of the master branch trigger the DevOps pipeline.